Lillian Ngoyi

-Lilian Masediba Matabane Ngoyi, "Mma Ngoyi", (25 September 1911 – 13 March 1980) was a South African anti-apartheid activist.
+Lilian Masediba Matabane Ngoyi, "Ma Ngoyi", OMSG (25 September 1911 – 13 March 1980) was a South African anti-apartheid activist.
 She was the first woman elected to the executive committee of the African National Congress, and helped launch the Federation of South African Women.

 Prior to becoming a machinist at a textile mill, where she was employed from 1945 to 1956, Ngoyi enrolled to become a nurse.
+In 1962, she was given her first banning order and would not be permitted to leave her house in Orlando, Soweto for the rest of her life, except for a three year period from 1972-1975.

 Early life

-Ngoyi was born in Bloed Street, Pretoria.
-She was the only daughter of Annie and Isaac Matabane, and a sister to three brothers, Lawrence, George and Percy.
+Ngoyi was born in Bleared Street, Pretoria.
+She was the only daughter of Annie and Isaac Matabane, and three brothers, Lawrence, George and Percy.
 Her grandfather, on her mother's side, was Johannes Mphahlele, a member of the royal Mphahlele household, who became a Methodist evangelist, working alongside Samuel Mathabathe.
 Ngoyi's mother worked as a washerwoman and her father was a mineworker.
 Ngoyi attended Kilnerton Primary School until Standard Two.

 In 1928, she moved to Johannesburg to train as a nurse at City Deep Mine Hospital, and completed three years of training in general nursing.
 During this time, she met and married a van driver, John Gerard Ngoyi, in 1934.
 They had a daughter, Edith Ngoyi.
 Lilian's husband died in a motor car accident in 1937, after which she became a seamstress, working both from home and in garment factories at various times.
 From the 1950s onwards, she lived in Orlando, Soweto, with her mother and her children.